cleph01/localworx/README.md

 ## 📄 License

-MIT — Use freely, fork ethically, contribute openly.
+[GNU GPLv3](./license.txt) — Use freely, fork ethically, contribute openly.

 ⭐ If you believe in decentralizing opportunity, star this repo and help us build a better local future.
 `